hectic-lab/util.nix/package/c/hectic/docs/templater.md

 ```

 ## Execution Tags
-**Note:** Currently not included in C library; implemented as a wrapper on applicable platforms.
+**Note:** implemented as a wrapper on applicable platforms, in that case must evel Postgresql functions.
 Enables calling functions with arguments, or execute code.
 Have hardcoded context var - alows use template context
 - **Prefix**
   Denotes a function call.